cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - Bad Content Code Content Scan
  - To Excel for logs
  - Investigate improved text to speech via https://github.com/jamesmontemagno/TextToSpeechPlugin/blob/master/src/TextToSpeech.Plugin/TextToSpeech.uwp.cs - at least look at cancellation...
+ - Could the body and update content control vertical and horizontal variations be combined into one control each?
  - Deleted Content Report so it is possible to restore completely deleted
  - In Search it might be nice to have the content type on the line with date?
  - Clean up the main window - split out context - consider creating a control?